 Grab these business cards from the hotels or hostels.
 They are generally at the reception area of the hotel or hostels and there free.

-The business cards make it easier than trying to remember the street name or worse, saves you the embarrassment of trying to pronounce it.
+The business cards make it easier than trying to remember the street name or worse, save you the embarrassment of trying to pronounce it.
 So get one.

 Not only are these great for the travel journal but also come in useful when comparing prices from one tour outlet to another.